The world

 The fireflies

 The fireflies of the Glade are not insects.
 Every small warm light is a soul that lost its reckoning and faded.
-Count them, and you will understand: the more beautifully the Glade glows at night — the more have lost here.
+Count them, and you will understand: the more beautifully the Glade glows at night — the more were never released.

 The battlegrounds